diogosmendonca/CommandPracticeTemplate/README.md

 # Practice of Command Design Pattern Implementation

 Make the refactoring of app code to introduce Command pattern in the view layer (view package).
-In Main class of view layer there is a switch statemente that selects a commando and call a ControlFacade method.
+In Main class of view layer there is a switch statemente that selects a command and call a ControlFacade method.
 Replace this structure with a call to the appropriate command using command design pattern.
-Implement the view.command interface and the specific commands that are in view.command package.
+Implement the Command pattern in the view.commands package and call it from Main class.

 For practice verification, run the tests.